rinne/node-tr-apisrv/README.md

 Trailing slashes in handler definitions are significant: if a template ends with `/`, it matches only when the request path also ends with `/`.
 Templates without a trailing slash match both `/foo` and `/foo/`.

+For safety, `ApiSrv` rejects paths that contain empty segments (`//`) or dot segments (`/.` or `/..`).
+The rejection happens before authentication or handlers run and responds with HTTP 400.
+This check is enabled by default and can be disabled by constructing the server with `rejectDangerousPaths: false`.

 Values extracted from the path take precedence over query string parameters, which in turn override values parsed from the request body.
 The server prints a